signmotion/fresher/README.md

 The **Fresher** has significant differences from researched products:

 1. **Invisible to maintained projects.**
    You can update your awesome projects with **Fresher** and then switch to another tool(s) or even drop the tools altogether and not even notice it: **Fresher** doesn't make a single change to the configuration of your projects.
+So if you decide to stop using **Fresher**, you could still manage your projects.
+But you lose the automation and all the magic 🪄️

 2. **Freedom to choose the structure and variables for your projects**.
    Below I'll show you what I chose, but my solution is not the only possible one.